Health Services

 You will be notified about any incomplete requirements via a secure message on your student health portal.

-Full-time undergraduate students are subject to a fine of $200 for incomplete immunization records.
+All students are subject to a fine of $200 for incomplete immunization records.

 Health Form Due Dates